 The CO2e-intensity has decreased compared to base year.
-The calculation is based on decreased CO2e emissions and a minor increase in turnover compared to base year.
-It is relevant to note that the reporting year has been affected by a decreased activity level in our production and a market with rising material prices.
+The calculation is based on decreased CO2e emissions and decreased turnover compared to base year.

 Biogenic CO2 emissions

 Biogenic CO2 is carbon stored in natural materials such as wood and other plant-based materials.
 Throughout the lifespan of a tree or any other plant, the net biogenic CO2 emissions are zero: In the growth phase there is a removal of CO2 from the atmosphere and this carbon is stored in the natural materials, while they are in use.
 However, the carbon is released again once the materials are decomposed or incinerated.